intuition-dev/intuDocs/meta-slides/10_pillars.md

 upcoming development and prominence cannot be stopped due to the increased productivity it offers.

-## Pillar 3: SEO, Competitive Content marketing, AMP
+## Pillar 3: SEO / Competitive Content marketing, AMP
 AMP

 There are many orgs competing for consumers, and no one will try a web